When soldiers returned to father the Boomers,

 visual sighs for the lost,

-and prayers for the anguished strength
+and prayers for anguished strength

-to roll back boulders from historic tombs.
+to roll back the boulders from tombs.

 Milk door to window,